eriqande/mega-non-model-wgs-snakeflow/README.md

  snakemake --cores 20 --use-conda  --keep-going --configfile .test/config/config.yaml
 ```

-When you do that it should take about 5 minutes to run through the whole
+When you do that it should take about 5 to 20 minutes to run through the
-workflow on the tiny test data.
-Note that the multiqc step will fail.
+whole workflow on the tiny test data.
+Note that the multiqc step will
+fail.
 This is a quirk of the tiny test data.
-I have never had a problem with
+I have never had a problem
-it failing on real, full-sized data sets.
-You will get an error message
+with it failing on real, full-sized data sets.
+You will get an error
-about the multiqc rule failing, but, with the `--keep-going` option,
+message about the multiqc rule failing, but, with the `--keep-going`
-everything else will finish.
+option, everything else will finish.

 7. Once that has finished.
 Do a dry run of snakemake again and you
     should see that all that remains is that pesky multiqc run (again,